What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Muscular Dystrophy

-Muscular dystrophy is caused by a genetic defect which causes muscle fibers to be weak and susceptible to damage.
+Muscular dystrophy is caused by a genetic defect that causes muscle fibers to be weak and susceptible to damage.
 There is no known cure, although treatment can help slow the disease.
-There are many different sub-types of muscular dystrophy.
+There are many different subtypes of muscular dystrophy.
 Effects may include difficulty breathing or swallowing, rigid or paralyzed limbs, and weakness.
 See also: respiratory illness, heart disease, paralysis.

 Neuropathy